RETURN TO UFO PAGE | E-MAIL ME

 A.

 Probably not (that non-interference thing again).
-Their very presence within our mythology, however, may have some potential for helping us recognize that we may be part of something much larger than ourselves, thereby forcing us to grow up spiritually.
+Their very presence within our mythology, however, may have some potential for helping us recognize that we are part of something much larger than ourselves, thereby forcing us to grow up spiritually.
 Just a thought.

 Q. Are extraterrestrials trying to prevent us from destroying ourselves?